otrv4/otrv4/otrv4.md

 1. Select `x`, a "nothing up my sleeve" value (a value chosen above suspicion of hidden properties).
 In this case, we choose `decaf_448_g2`.
-2. Hash the base point to prevent a theoretical backdoor mentioned by Stanislav
+2. Hash the base point to prevent a theoretical backdoor defined by Stanislav
    Smyshlaev: `hashed_base = SHAKE-256(base_point)`
 3. Hash the `x` into an array of 512 bits.
 These will be used as the uniform random seed: `seed = SHAKE-256(x)`